jrief/django-formset/docs/source/styling.rst

 	  <button type="button" click="submit -> proceed">Submit</button>
 	</django-formset>

-that form displays two text input fields, one for the person's first- and its last name.
-Here we declared two constraints on the first two fields: The first name must start in upper case and contain at least one additional character in lower case, while the last name must consist from at least two, but no more than 50 characters.
+That form displays two text input fields, one for the person's first- and its last name.
+Here we declared two constraints on the first two fields: The first name must start in upper case and contain at least one additional character in lower case, while the last name must consist of at least two, but no more than 50 characters.
 Additionally the user has to choose his gender using two radio input fields and a mandatory checkbox input to accept the terms and conditions.